Foot-and-mouth disease is prohibited matter under the Biosecurity Act 2014.

 - on chemically inert materials, such as straw, hair and leather.

-Although the virus is inactivated within 3 days in carcasses that have undergone normal post-slaughter acidification, it can survive for months in chilled lymph nodes, bone marrow, viscera and blood clots.
-Viruses have been detected in the milk and semen of experimentally infected cattle for 23 and 56 days, respectively.
+Although the virus is inactivated within 3 days in carcasses that have undergone normal post-slaughter acidification, it can remain viable for months in chilled lymph nodes, bone marrow, viscera and blood clots.
+The virus have been detected in the milk and semen of experimentally infected cattle for 23 and 56 days, respectively.

 Monitoring and action

 Suspect cases of FMD will be investigated by a veterinary team.
-Where appropriate, samples of vesicular fluid, epithelial tags and blood will be collected from representative animals and forwarded to the Australian Animal Health Laboratory at Geelong for diagnostic purposes.
+Where appropriate, samples of vesicular fluid, epithelial tags and blood will be collected from representative animals and forwarded to the Australian Centre for Disease Preparedness at Geelong for diagnostic purposes.

-Vaccination may, in certain circumstances, be an important component in controlling an FMD outbreak.
-Australia will consider the potential role of vaccination as part of the response strategy from the day an incursion of FMD is detected.
-Australia will prepare as though vaccination will be used in the event of an FMD incursion, to allow adequate preparatory measures to be put in place.
-Queensland has a vaccination strategy that will assist in decision making for use, or not, of emergency vaccine during an outbreak.
+Emergency vaccination may, in certain circumstances, be an important part of controlling an FMD outbreak.
+Australia will consider the potential for emergency vaccination as part of the response strategy from the day an incursion of FMD is detected.
+Queensland has an FMD vaccination strategy that will assist when deciding whether emergency vaccination should be used during an outbreak.

 The following will occur if FMD is detected:

-- destruction and sanitary disposal of infected animals and animal products
+- valuation, destruction and sanitary disposal of infected animals and animal products

 - decontamination of facilities, products and things to limit the spread of the virus